Positions: Senior Research Associate / Senior Researcher

-Seniority level: We plan to hire researchers at varying levels of seniority; the application process is the same in all cases.
+Seniority: We plan to hire researchers at varying levels of seniority; the application process is the same in all cases.

 Timeline: We're reviewing applications on a rolling basis.

 The objective of our research is to identify the giving opportunities which can most cost-effectively improve the lives of the global poor.

 GiveWell is expanding our research team so we can broaden the scope of our research and explore global health and development more completely than we have to date.
 More in this blog post.

 Our top charities accomplish a huge amount of good.
 They deliver basic commodities (for example, anti-malarial nets or deworming pills) and cash to the global poor.
 At our recommendation, donors directed $140 million to these charities in 2018.
 We roughly estimate that, in expectation, these funds prevented 30,000 deaths, dewormed 38 million children and gave cash to 11,500 poor households.1 The donors who use our research follow our recommendations closely, so the decisions our research team makes directly affect not only which organizations receive funding, but also the amount of funding each organization receives.

 We also made an additional $16 million in incubation grants to support work that may lead to new top charities in the future or better information on current top charities.